Wednesday, 11 Oct 2023 | 6 min read

 How to build redundancy into your business connectivity

-Many businesses are almost as dependent on connectivity as they are on electricity – internet outages can easily grind business operations to a halt if there is no failover in place.
-Depending on the nature and size of the business, and the length of the outage, businesses can potentially lose thousands of dollars in revenue and lost productivity.
-Plus, it could have negative impacts on the reputation of the business.
+Internet outages can easily grind business operations to a halt.
+Depending on the nature and size of your business, and the length of the outage, your businesses can potentially lose thousands of dollars in revenue and lost productivity.
+Not to mention the potential negative impact an outage can have on your reputation.

-It may be tempting to think that building redundancy into your business systems is not essential, however, doing so could be far cheaper than the alternative.
-According to a 2014 Gartner study, the average cost of IT downtime is $5,600 per minute.
+It may be tempting to think that building redundancy into your business systems is not essential.
+After all, you probably wouldn't buy a second car that sits in your garage on standby in case of unexpected car trouble (unless you're really into cars, that is).
+However, when it comes to connectivity, redundancy could be far cheaper than the alternative.
+According to an often-cited 2014 Gartner study, the average cost of IT downtime is $5,600 per minute.
 In 2021, businesses are even more dependent on functioning internet and IT services – as such, if the study were conducted again, it could produce a much higher figure.

-There are a number different failover options your business can implement to increase the redundancy of your system, which we’ll explore in this artist.
+There are a number of different failover options your business can implement to increase your system's redundancy, which we’ll explore in this article.
 However, if you’re considering redundancy options for your business, a key idea to keep in mind is ‘diversity’.

 The more diverse your failover internet connections are, the more effective they will be against outages or other disruptions.
 From carrier diversity to medium diversity, we’ve compiled some ways you could build redundancy into your business network with internet failover.

-Carrier diversity is a common practice where businesses select a different ISP for their secondary internet link.
-This is because different providers generally operate on different infrastructure, meaning that if one provider experiences an outage, it’s unlikely the alternative provider will also experience an outage at the same time.
-The downside of this is that you’ll get two bills from different providers.
-However, this doesn’t actually protect your network from failure – it just offers a backup if your primary internet connection goes down.
+Carrier diversity is a common practice where businesses select a different Internet Service Provider (ISP) for their secondary internet link.
+Different ISP's generally operate on different infrastructure.
+So, if one provider experiences an outage, it’s unlikely the alternative provider will also experience an outage at the same time.
+The downside of carrier diversity is that you’ll get two bills from different providers.
+Also, carrier diversity just offers a backup if your primary internet connection goes down - it doesn’t actually protect your network from failure.

 Another way to build redundancy into your business connectivity is to utilise different forms of internet infrastructure.
 For example, if your primary link is fibre or a TC-4 connection, you could consider having a secondary microwave link installed.
 That way, if something happened to your fibre line, your connectivity would default to the secondary microwave link.
-Another option is 4G failover, which will trigger a switch to the 4G network should your fixed-line connection experience disruptions.
+Another option is 4G failover or 4G backup, which will trigger a switch to the 4G network should your fixed-line connection experience disruptions.

 Another failover method is to locate your internet infrastructure in geographically diverse locations.
-For example, you may achieve last-mile technology diversity by running a fibre line next to a copper TC-4 line in the ground to your premises.
-However, if an excavator were to begin digging in the wrong spot and accidentally hit your lines, both your primary link and secondary link would be damaged in one hit.
-If the two links were located in separate places, this problem wouldn’t occur.
+For example, you may achieve last-mile technology diversity by running a fibre line next to a copper line in the ground to your premises.
+However, if an excavator were to dig in the wrong spot and accidentally hit your lines, both your primary link and secondary link would be damaged in one hit.
+If the two links were located in separate places, you won't run the risk of this happening.

 Internal network redundancy